Andrew-Martens/Library-Management-Sys/README.md

 **RUNNING THE PROGRAM**

-Upon running the program, the user should enter a library name, and the program will construct a directory structure to store information.
-The user can also enter "help" to see a list of commands.
+Upon running the program, the user should enter a library name, and the program will construct a directory structure to store information and run in the terminal.
+A list of all comands can be seen by entering "help" in the console.

-NOTE: All commands and inputs are case-sensitive and searches for library items must match their corresponding title for that item to appear.